openvinotoolkit/openvino/docs/IE_PLUGIN_DG/ExecutableNetwork.md

 The example class has several fields:

 - `_requestId` - Tracks a number of created inference requests, which is used to distinguish different inference requests during profiling via the Intel® Instrumentation and Tracing Technology (ITT) library.
-- `_name` - Provides a network name.
 - `_cfg` - Defines a configuration an executable network was compiled with.
 - `_plugin` - Refers to a plugin instance.
+- `_function` - Keeps a reference to transformed `ngraph::Function` which is used in ngraph reference backend computations.
+Note, in case of other backends with backend-specific graph representation `_function` has different type and representation backend-specific graph or just a set of computational kernels to perform an inference.
+- `_inputIndex` - maps a name of input with its index among all network inputs.
+- `_outputIndex` - maps a name of output with its index among all network outputs.

 ### `ExecutableNetwork` Constructor with `ICNNNetwork`

-This constructor accepts a generic representation of a neural network as an InferenceEngine::ICNNNetwork reference and is compiled into a hardware-specific device graph:
+This constructor accepts a generic representation of a neural network as an InferenceEngine::ICNNNetwork reference and is compiled into a backend-specific device graph:

 @snippet src/template_executable_network.cpp executable_network:ctor_cnnnetwork

-The implementation `CompileGraph` is fully device-specific.
+The implementation `MapGraph` is fully device-specific.

-### `CompileGraph()`
+### `MapGraph()`

 The function accepts a const shared pointer to `const ngraph::Function` object and performs the following steps:

-1. Deep copies a const object to a local object, which can later be modified.
-2. Applies common and plugin-specific transformations on a copied graph to make the graph more friendly to hardware operations.
-For details how to write custom plugin-specific transformation, please, refer to [Writing ngraph transformations](@ref new_ngraph_transformation) guide.
-3. Maps the transformed graph to a plugin-specific graph representation (for example, to MKLDNN graph for CPU).
-See details topics about network representation:
+1. Maps the transformed graph to a plugin-specific graph representation (for example, to MKLDNN graph for CPU).
+See detailed topics about network representation:
     * [Intermediate Representation and Operation Sets](../_docs_MO_DG_IR_and_opsets.html)
     * [Quantized networks](@ref quantized_networks).
-4. Allocates and fills memory for graph weights.
+2. Allocates and fills memory for graph weights, device buffers and so on.

-@snippet src/template_executable_network.cpp executable_network:compile_graph
+@snippet src/template_executable_network.cpp executable_network:map_graph

-> **NOTE**: After all these steps, the hardware-specific graph is ready to create inference requests and perform inference.
+> **NOTE**: After all these steps, the backend-specific graph is ready to create inference requests and perform inference.

+### `InitExecutor`

+Initializes thread executor which is used in asyncronous operations to optimally perform parallel inferences:

+@snippet src/template_executable_network.cpp executable_network:init_executor

 ### `ExecutableNetwork` Constructor Importing from Stream

-This constructor creates a hardware-specific graph by importing from a stream object:
+This constructor creates a backend-specific graph by importing from a stream object:

-> **NOTE**: The export of hardware-specific graph is done in the `ExportImpl` method, and data formats must be the same for both import and export.
+> **NOTE**: The export of backend-specific graph is done in the `ExportImpl` method, and data formats must be the same for both import and export.

 @snippet src/template_executable_network.cpp executable_network:ctor_import_stream